flyx/Nova-TeX-Suite/README.md

 Skim is used for showing a PDF because that is the only way SyncTeX support can realistically be provided.
 It is very unlikely that this will ever be an in-editor view.

-## Possible improvements & missing features
+## Possible Improvements & Missing Features

 These are ideas, I do not necessarily plan to implement them.
 You are welcome to do PRs for any of these.